The Complete Guide to Understanding Email Spam: Types and Risks

 3. Never Clicking on Links in Spam Emails

-Spam emails often contain links to malicious websites or attachments that can infect your computer with malware.
-To avoid this, it’s important to never click on links in spam emails, even if they appear to be from a trusted source.
+Links to serve you malware or infect your computer.
+To prevent this, you should avoid clicking links in spam emails even if they look legitimate.
 Instead, delete the email or report it as spam.

 4. Being Cautious When Sharing Personal Information